 First of all, put the blender blades in a freezer for a few minutes before putting them into use.
 This will prevent them from heating up too much while in use, guaranteeing that the bright green color of the basil won’t fade away easily during the preparation of the pesto sauce.

-Then, place the blades in the blender and add the basil, pine nuts, Parmigiano, pecorino and a pinch of salt.
+Then, place the blades in the blender and add the basil, pine nuts, Parmigiano, pecorino, and a pinch of salt.
 The original recipe also includes garlic, but adding it or not is a matter of personal preference.

 If you are craving to taste the authentic pesto, the one with garlic, then it’s time to add it in.
 Just smash it with the blade of a knife and peel off the skin easily.

 Operate the blender and slowly pour in a healthy extra virgin olive oil, such as the Organic Bio/Olio Timperio.
-The sauce that will eventually appear out of it will be our wonderful pesto, ready to season our most favourite and delicious pasta dish.
+The sauce that will eventually appear out of it will be our wonderful pesto, ready to season our most favorite and delicious pasta dish.

-At this point, pour the water into a cooking pot and, when it comes to a boil, add in the salt and and toss the pasta well to ensure it doesn’t stick.
-Follow the cooking instructions and time recommended on the the pasta package to make sure it is cooked “al-dente” for a full immersion into the Italian dining experience.
+At this point, pour the water into a cooking pot and, when it comes to a boil, add in the salt and toss the pasta well to ensure it doesn’t stick.
+Follow the cooking instructions and time recommended on the pasta package to make sure it is cooked “al-dente” for a full immersion into the Italian dining experience.

 When the pasta is done, all you have to do is drain it and toss well with the pesto that you have prepared previously.

-Serve with a drizzle of flavored extra virgin oil, such as the selected Timperio truffle olive oil and voila, our Ligurian main course is done.
+Serve with a drizzle of flavored extra virgin oil, such as the selected Timperio truffle olive oil, and voila, our Ligurian main course is done.

 A few words about the Original Genoa’s Recipe

-To best respect the originality of the recipe, green beans and boiled potatoes can be added to our dish, creating the essential "Pesto Advantage".
+To best respect the originality of the recipe, green beans, and boiled potatoes can be added to our dish, creating the essential “Pesto Advantage”.